Malikazz/Blog/Format_String_Vuln/readme.md

 }
 ```

-So after some reading a playing I notcied on this problem you could cause it to print out as much memory as you wanted as long as the first thing you passed it was a %x.
-Which trys to print a pointer, after that you can use %s as many times as you want to look for string data hiding up the memory.
+So after some reading a playing I noticed on this problem you could cause it to print out as much memory as you wanted as long as the first thing you passed it was a %x.
+Which try's to print a pointer, after that you can use %s as many times as you want to look for string data hiding up the memory.

-After I leared this I found the short hand `%[#]$s` where `[#]` can be w/e number location you want so you can pass say `%15$s` to the program and it will give you the 15th spot in memory.
+After I learned this I found the short hand `%[#]$s` where `[#]` can be w/e number location you want so you can pass say `%15$s` to the program and it will give you the 15th spot in memory.

-I continuted to play till I found the flag with `%37$s`;
+I continued to play till I found the flag with `%37$s`;

 Flag: `picoCTF{str1nG_CH3353_159c98a8}`